Understanding Capital Gain Distributions

 Why Capital Gain Distributions Exist

-Stocks, bonds and mutual funds that invest in stocks and bonds are considered capital assets.
+Stocks, bonds, and mutual funds that invest in stocks and bonds are considered capital assets.
 When you sell a capital asset for more than its “basis,” you experience a capital gain for tax purposes.
-Sell for less than basis and you have a capital loss.
+Sell for less than the basis, and you have a capital loss.
 Likewise, when a mutual fund manager sells a holding in a fund, the fund realizes the resulting capital gain or loss.
 Fund managers buy and sell securities at will throughout the year.

 Mutual funds are required by law to pay virtually all net gains to their shareholders in capital gain distributions.
 When this occurs in a taxable (non-retirement) account, you pay taxes on the distributions.
 There is no tax consequence when this occurs in a retirement account such as an IRA.
 These distributions typically occur once or twice a year, most frequently in December.